ropensci/mctq/README.md

 The first stable `mctq` version is already out.
 We hope that it will be available on [CRAN](https://cran.r-project.org/) soon.
-Until that moment comes, you can install the development version from GitHub with:
+Until that moment comes, you can install it from GitHub with:

 ``` r
 # install.packages("devtools")